jcouto/cshl_spks/README.md

 # Neuropixels workshop - CSHL Ion Channels in Synaptic and Neural Circuit Physiology

-Practical information about Neuropixels recordings for the 2023 course.
-This list and examples were compiled by Joao Couto (UCLA) and the course was taught by Tim Harris (HHMI, Janelia).
+Practical information about Neuropixels recordings for the 2023 course compiled by Joao Couto (UCLA) and Tim Harris (HHMI Janelia).

 These pages have some materials and references for anyone wanting to dig into how to build a setup, understand how data are acquired, and preprocess data.